Seiji-Armstrong/seipy/README.md

 distmat(fframe, metric)
 ```
 This generates a distance matrix using `metric`.
-Note, this function is wrapper of scipy.spatial.distance.cdist
+Note, this function is a wrapper of scipy.spatial.distance.cdist

 ### jupyter